urbit/urbit/pkg/hs/urbit-uruk/skew.md

 because refcount decrement is recursive), and performs 3 arbitrary tree walks.
 We do this even if we are calling a jet: since jet registration is a stateful side effect, we must perform all the tree math to first get the noun which has the jet registration.

-This isn't just inefficient, it's extremely hard to reason about.
-Actually producing the last paragraph took more than two hours of work (and I suspect I have under counted operations because I didn't delve into the site hooks system, which in uncached cases, can perform a hash table lookup).
+And the number of arbitrary binary tree traversals and cons cell allocations grow with the number of arguments passed to the function.

+Perhaps some clever set of caching and guards could cache function lookup in the subject after the first invocation.
+But I don't know how you would speed up the construction of the subject you are passing to the function you are
+calling: you must perform an arbitrary tree walk to fetch each argument from your current context (which will be different each time and cannot be guarded on), and then you must allocate cons cells to construct the resulting binary tree that you'll pass to the function you are calling (and it is not clear that performing effective escape analysis to elide these allocations is even possible).
+Making a performant implementation is entirely outside the ability of a determined college student.

 The traditional rejoinder to the above is that it doesn't matter that individual function dispatch is slow since the jet system implies you should be making few calls to unjetted code; you should be calling jets which are large and perform a lot of work.
-But the majority of the mismatches between the Nock code and the jet which replaces it have been in these large jets.
+But one must keep the specification written in Nock in sync with the native jet implementation.
+The majority of the mismatches between the Nock code and the jet which replaces it have been in these large jets.
 It is the small, numeric jets like `+add` and data structure manipulation jets which have a better record of exactly matching the Nock specification.
 The largest jets in the system were formerly the compiler jets and that iteration of them has been removed because of mismatches and because their size made changes to both the Nock specification and the matching jet code difficult.
+And how would a requirement for large jets work with 3rd party code?

 There are other small issues with Curtis' Nock 4K: why bake in natural numbers and cons cells?
-Why make the assumption that equality is always structural equality (not all data types have equality defined, and not all types that have equality define it structurally) and then bake that into Nock opcode 5?
+Why make the assumption that equality is always structural equality and then bake that into Nock opcode 5?
+Not all data types have equality defined (i.e. functions), and not all types have equality defined structurally (i.e. fractions).

-From an aesthetic point of view, when one counts up the lines of reduction rules, there are 31.
-This is actually quite large for a system which aspires to be "tiny and diamond-perfect".
+Finally, when one counts up the lines of reduction rules, there are 33.
+From an aesthetic point of view, this is actually quite large for a system which aspires to be "tiny and diamond-perfect".

 # Introducing SKEW